Unveiling the Hidden Role of Iodine in Your Body

 Excessive intake of iodine can have negative effects on the body and disrupt the delicate balance of iodine levels.
 It is important to understand the potential risks associated with excessive iodine intake and how to manage iodine excess to maintain a healthy balance.

 One of the main risks of consuming too much iodine is the development of hyperthyroidism, a condition where the thyroid gland becomes overactive and produces an excessive amount of thyroid hormones.
-This can lead to symptoms such as , increased heart rate, and nervousness.
+This can lead to symptoms such as weight loss, increased heart rate, and nervousness.
 In severe cases, it can even cause heart palpitations and irregular heartbeat.

 To manage iodine excess, it is crucial to identify the sources of excessive iodine intake.
 This can include certain medications, supplements, or excessive consumption of iodine-rich foods.
 Consulting a healthcare professional is recommended to determine the underlying cause and develop a suitable management plan.